Diego Falcinelli: Crotone (loan)

 Falcinelli signed a new five-year contract with Sassuolo on 25 August 2017.

 Fiorentina (loan)

 In January 2018, Falcinelli joined Fiorentina on loan until 30 June 2018 as part of swap deal, in which Khouma Babacar moved the other way.
 Fiorentina also secured an option to sign Falcinelli permanently from Sassuolo.

 Bologna

 On 4 July 2018, Falcinelli joined Bologna on a four-year contract.

 Return to Perugia

 On 2 September 2019, he returned to Perugia on a season-long loan.

 Loan to Red Star Belgrade

 Coach Siniša Mihajlović, was aware that his former club, Red Star Belgrade, were searching for an experienced striker.
 Dejan Stanković, having been recently promoted to coach, accepted Mihajlović's suggestion on Falcinelli.
 Falcinelli and Red Star signed a year-long loan agreement.

 Modena

 On 6 July 2022, Falcinelli joined Modena on a two-year contract, with an option for a third year.

+Spezia

+On 24 January 2024, Falcinelli signed a contract with Serie B club Spezia until 30 June 2025.

 International career

 Falcinelli received a call-up to Italy under-20 Lega Pro representative team in September 2010.
 He also received a call-up to Italy Amateur U18 team and Italy U19 team.

 He played once for Italy under-21 Serie B representative team in 2011–12 season.

 On 31 May 2017, he debuted for the Italy national team in a non-FIFA sanctioned friendly game against San Marino, which ended in a 8–0 win for Italy.